ordinals/ord/docs/src/faq.md

 *Inscriptions are much simpler.*

-Ethereum NFTs depend on the Ethereum network and virtual machine, which are highly complex, constantly changing, and which introduce changes via backwards-incompatible hard forks.
+Ethereum NFTs significantly depend on the Ethereum Virtual Machine(a runtime environment on the Ethereum network) and ERC-based Smart Contracts(ERC-721, ERC-1155, ETC), which are highly complex, constantly changing, and are at risk of backward-incompatible hard forks.

 Inscriptions, on the other hand, depend on the Bitcoin blockchain, which is relatively simple and conservative, and which introduces changes via